 The men (ATP) will play in Toronto in 2021, and the women (WTA) will play in Montreal.

-All 2020 ticketholders who kept their order on account will be contacted with options for the 2021 event.
-Further details regarding your tickets will be shared with you at a later date.
+All 2020 ticketholders have been contacted with options for the 2021 event.
 If you have further questions regarding tickets, please email email@example.com.

 - Contact us by email: firstname.lastname@example.org